Guide to the Island Sanctuaries Workshop in FFXIV

 Workshop Rank Requirements, Materials and Upgrades

 Upgrading your workshop and building more workshops should often be one of your top priorities.
 They increase your yield and therefore the amount of Seafarers Cowries.

-You can build up to three workshops while ranking up your sanctuary and each workshop provides an increase to your value for handicrafts.
+You can build up to four workshops while ranking up your sanctuary and each workshop provides an increase to your value for handicrafts.